MetalHexx/TeensyROM-UI/README.md

 ## Installation
 - Install the latest TeensyROM Firmware.
 0.5.12 or later is required.
   - Latest firmware (.hex file) found [here](https://github.com/SensoriumEmbedded/TeensyROM/blob/main/bin/TeensyROM/FW_Release_History.md)
-  - The application download is also bundled with the latest validated firmware in the /Assets/Firmware folder
 - Download the latest [desktop UI application release](https://github.com/MetalHexx/TeensyROM-UI/releases)
 - It comes bundled with NET 8 runtime.
   - If run into issues, try the installing the runtime found [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)